What is it?

-Harborough District Council has received applications for the designation of a number of 'neighbourhood areas' and, in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is carrying out a 6 week consultation on the proposed Neighbourhood Areas as set out below.
+Harborough District Council has received an application for the designation of a 'neighbourhood area' and, in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is carrying out a 6 week consultation on the proposed Neighbourhood Area as set out below.

-The applications show the area in which the parishes intend to use the new neighbourhood planning powers arising from the Localism Act and the supporting neighbourhood planning regulations.
+The application shows the area in which the parish intends to use the new neighbourhood planning powers arising from the Localism Act and the supporting neighbourhood planning regulations.
 Representations should consider whether the neighbourhood area is appropriate to be designated.

 For more information please contact the Planning Policy Team by email: firstname.lastname@example.org